The 5th Wave (film): Critical response

-The review aggregation website Rotten Tomatoes reported that 17% of critics have given the film a positive review based on 143 reviews, with an average rating of 4.22/10.
-The site's critics consensus reads, "With unimpressive effects and plot points seemingly pieced together from previous dystopian YA sci-fi films, The 5th Wave ends up feeling like more of a limp, derivative wriggle."
+The review aggregation website Rotten Tomatoes reported that 17% of critics have given the film a positive review based on 143 reviews, with an average rating of 4.3/10.
+The site's critics consensus reads, "With unimpressive effects and plot points seemingly pieced together from previous dystopian young adult sci-fi films, The 5th Wave ends up feeling like more of a limp, derivative wriggle."
 On Metacritic, the film has a score of 33 out of 100 based on 30 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Jeffrey M. Anderson of The San Francisco Examiner said of the film, "Every plot turn and every line of dialogue has been borrowed from somewhere else, and everything is utterly, totally predictable", noting how the film "steals material from (but does not stop at) the Twilight, Hunger Games and Divergent franchises."
 Anthony Lane of The New Yorker faulted the film as a "marketing wheeze dressed up as an art form, and stupendously summarized by the image of Cassie hurrying through the woods carrying both an assault rifle and a Teddy bear", adding that the film "appears to have been designed by some crazed Oedipal wing of the N.R.A."

 Rob Vaux of the Sci-Fi Movie Page gave the film one star out of five, saying, "The Young Adult adaptation craze hits a low point with this aimless, purposeless alien invasion story that wastes a fine cast."
 In the San Francisco Chronicle, Mick LaSalle wrote, "rarely does a movie that fails so utterly start so well", falling apart ahead of the fifth wave.
-As to a possible trilogy, "if we’re not really vigilant, and look to the skies, and prepare, they're going to make at least two more of these things.
-We’ve got to beat back the invasion now".
+As to a possible trilogy, "if we're not really vigilant, and look to the skies, and prepare, they're going to make at least two more of these things.
+We've got to beat back the invasion now".
 Eddie Cockrell of Variety gave the film a mixed review, saying, "The 5th Wave is an effectively decent post-apocalyptic, young adult, world-in-the-balance survival thriller" with an "arrestingly original spin on trendy genre tropes", although he suggested that fans of the book may have "issues with what has been edited".

 Brian Truitt of USA Today gave the film a positive review, stating that it "is an inviting sci-fi invasion" and "nicely stokes the imagination of a new generation of science-fiction movie nerds".
 He praised Moretz and Robinson as "equally strong" co-leads.
 Shannon Harvey of The West Australian also gave the film a positive review, writing, "It's actually got a lot going for it, from acting prodigy Chloe Grace Moretz as the kind of tough but fragile heroine you can cheer for to handsome production values, several plot twists".
 Michael Patterson of Moviepilot gave the film a positive review, calling it a "thrilling story of survival".